CoqueiroS/CADIn/README.md

 	- *normalized.Cov.csv*
 		- Table with normalized depth values by grubs test.
 	- *wilcox.Cov.csv*
 		- Statistical informations of the wilcox tests.
 	- *coverage/*
-		- Folder where are saved Boxplots pictures referente the aneuploids analysis for each sample and chromosome.
+		- Folder where are saved Boxplots pictures referent the aneuploids analysis for each sample and chromosome.
 	- *frequency/*
-		- Folder where are saved all Barplot graphics with frenquency count of the heterozygous single nucleotide variants.
+		- Folder where are saved all Barplot graphics with the frequency count of the heterozygous single nucleotide variants.

 ### Arguments
 **General paramenters**